Tokyo Rinkai Subway Line: Background

 Plans to construct a new subway line connecting Tokyo Station to the Tokyo Bay area had been in discussion since 2015 as Tokyo was undergoing preparations to host the 2020 Summer Olympics.
 However, on 25 November 2022, Tokyo governor Yuriko Koike revealed concrete plans to construct the subway line.
-The line will be around 6.1 km long and will feature 7 stations.
+The line will be around 6.1 km long and will feature seven stations.
 Overall, the cost is expected to be and is projected to open in the 2040s.
 There are plans to run through services with the Rinkai Line and the Tsukuba Express along with a possible integration with the JR Haneda Airport Access Line.
-There are also plans to have a spur connection to the Toyozumi Line at Toyosu Station.
-The rationale for building the line is due to the development of Tokyo Bay and the integration of leftover facilities from the 2020 Summer Olympics such as the athlete's village (which have since been remarketed as condominiums) and competitor venues.
-In addition, the island on which the former athlete's village is located, Harumi, remains without a railway connection.
+The rationale for building the line is due to the development of Tokyo Bay and the integration of leftover facilities from the 2020 Summer Olympics such as the athlete's village (which have since been re-marketed as condominiums) and competitor venues.
+In addition, the island on which the former athlete's village is located, Harumi, remains without a railway connection, instead being served by the Tokyo BRT network.

 Construction is projected to begin in the 2030s.
 As of November 2022, the company in charge of construction has not been decided.

-JR East

-Upon completion of the line, JR East plans to build a connection from the Haneda Airport Access Line to the Tokyo Rinkai Subway Line.

-Rinkai Line

-A connection to the Rinkai Line from the southern terminus at Ariake is also being considered.

-Toyozumi Line

-There are also plans for a spur branching off from Kachidoki to link up to the future Toyozumi Line (Yurakucho Line branch) platforms at Toyosu Station.

-Tsukuba Express

-A northern extension of the Rinkai Subway Line to connect to the Tsukuba Express at Akihabara Station was also discussed by the Tokyo Metropolitan Government.
+In February 2024, the Tokyo Metropolitan Government announced that the Japan Railway Construction, Transport and Technology Agency and Tokyo Waterfront Area Rapid Transit (operator of the Rinkai Line) reached an agreement to construct and operate the line respectively.

+Possible through service